Thomas Robert Swinburne: Life

-From 1838 he was in administrative roles, based in Edinburgh, living at 33 Royal Terrace on Calton Hill.
+From 1838 he was in administrative roles, based in Edinburgh.
 In 1839 he was elected an Fellow of the Royal Society of Edinburgh.
 His proposer was John Gordon of Cairnbulg.

 He also had estates at Marcus in Forfar (sometimes shown as Margus), and was made Deputy Lieutenant of Forfar.

-He retired to 13 Great Stuart Street on the Moray Estate in west Edinburgh.
-He died there on 29 February 1864.
+He retired to west Edinburgh and died there on 29 February 1864.
 He is buried with his wife in Dean Cemetery.